apmorton/teensy-template/README.md

 Where everything came from
 --------------------------

-- The `/teensy3` sub-folder is taken from [The Teensy 3.0 Cores](https://github.com/PaulStoffregen/cores/tree/master/teensy3)
+- The `teensy3` sub-folder is taken from [The Teensy 3.0 Cores](https://github.com/PaulStoffregen/cores/tree/master/teensy3)
-- The `/tools/` sub-folder is taken from [Teensyduino](http://www.pjrc.com/teensy/td_download.html)
+- The `tools` sub-folder is taken from [Teensyduino](http://www.pjrc.com/teensy/td_download.html)
-- The `/src/main.cpp` file is moved, unmodified from `/teensy3/main.cpp`
+- The `src/main.cpp` file is moved, unmodified from `teensy3/main.cpp`
-- The `Makefile` file is moved, modified from `/teensy3/Makefile`
+- The `Makefile` file is moved, modified from `teensy3/Makefile`

 Modifications to `Makefile` include
+- Add support for arduino libraries
 - Change tools directory
 - Calculate target name from current directory
 - Prettify rule output